o-s-expert/.github/profile/README.md

-## Ultimate sophistication Software Engineer
+## The Ultimate Engineer

 Hello, my name is Otávio Santana.
 I'm Software Engineer, Architect, and Open Source Committer on global and impactful projects.

-I can help you get the ultimate sophistication software using the best practices on open source.
-Thus you can increase your productivity and achieve success in your career.
+I can help software engineers become more effective and productive and reach the ultimate stage of sophistication using the best practices of the open-source world.
+So they will get top-level tech positions in the most successful companies in the world as an ultimate engineer.

 ### Why the Ultimate sophistication?